hardin47/website/Math152/Notes/02-bayes.md

 #### Bayesian MSE {-}

-For Bayesians, the MSE is simply the expected squared error loss conditional on the data (that is, the expected value is taken on the posterior, $\theta | \underline{X}$.)
+For Bayesians, the MSE is the expected squared error loss conditional on the data (that is, the expected value is taken on the posterior, $\theta | \underline{X}$.)

 > The Bayesian MSE is based on expected values taken with the posterior pdf $(\theta | \underline{X}).$